 My favourite girl that I never see, ChiZine Publications, 2019.

 My favourite girl that I never see is the story of a backwoods witch.
 Rejected by her closest friend, Ori exiles herself on a hermitage deep in the boreal forest outside the town of Boyle.
 As the season grows darker, Ori encounters burnt symbols on trees, disemboweled crows and beer cans in geometric arrangements: all signs that another witch is working in the area.
 Isolation, heartbreak and ritual interweave online and IRL as Ori tries to identify her true friends and hold onto the version of reality she knows.

-The Rangeroads is a graphic novel that follows Cai Monkman, a Cree-Metis teenager who becomes lost in the network of rangeroads outside her hometown in rural Alberta.
+The Rangeroads follows Cai Monkman, a Cree-Metis teenager who becomes lost in the network of rangeroads outside her hometown in rural Alberta.
 The roads morph into a place both familiar and strange as she travels, encountering spirits, albino moose, and haunted pioneer shacks.
 At the same time, two lab assistants from the Beaverlodge Research Station investigate the sudden levitations of barley crops and a prophetic voice that phases in and out on a Grande Cache Radio station.

 lo priestess, 2016.